-We have adopted a code of ethics for our senior financial officers that include the Chief Executive Officer, the Chief Financial Officer, and other members of the Company's financial leadership team.
+We have adopted a code of ethics for our senior financial officers that include the Chief Executive Officer, the Chief Financial Officer, and other members of our financial leadership team.
 This code of ethics is available on our website at www.franklincovey.com.
-We intend to satisfy the disclosure requirement regarding any amendment to, or a waiver of, any provision of the Company's code of ethics through filing a current report on Form 8-K for such events if they occur.
+We intend to satisfy the disclosure requirement regarding any amendment to, or a waiver of, any provision of our code of ethics through filing a current report on Form 8-K for such events if they occur.